 Congratulations!
 You’ve passed your test and now you may be on your way to purchasing your very first car.
 You might already be aware that your first insurance policy cost is probably not going to be as cheap as what your parents’ policy is, but there are things that you can do to minimize the cost when it is your first time on the road.
 The main reason why insurance policies are more expensive for the first time driver and young drivers is that young drivers are statistically more likely to be in an accident and make a claim; that and many other factors such as zero no claims bonuses and the vehicle specifications themselves.
 Driving dangerously or making claims on policies will have a knock-on effect by sending the car insurance policy premiums sky high.

 Getting the best cheap car insurance for young drivers can feel like an improbable accomplishment, but there’s plenty that can be done to help keep costs down.
+For example, you could look into one sure insurance and other insurance providers to frequently compare car insurance rates.
+This way you’ll be able to find the cheapest rates available to you.

 Along with finding out about you, insurers will also want to know as much that is available about your car because some are old or specialized and are far riskier to insure than others.
 Now, this is an area where you do have control.
 The vehicle you choose to drive for your first will impact you on your insurance premium.
 So while you’re going car shopping, keep